Find out more

 There are many climbers aiming for Okama and the summit of Mt.
 Kumanodake even in winter, but every year people get lost and need to be rescued.
 In some cases, they are only discovered when the snow melts…

-Mount Jizo summit
+Mt.
+Jizo summit

 From early summer to autumn when there is no snow and the weather is stable, there is almost no safety issue to reach the summit even without a mountain instructor if you have all the equipment and knowledge.
 And even in winter, if it’s sunny all the time, it’s not that difficult to go on your own.